RoboSubLA/SeniorDesign21-22/user_interface/readme.md

 # User Interface

-The user interface is where we display
+The user interface for the Robosub.

- - Video
- - Sensor Data
- - Logs
- - Parameter Calibration & Selection
+## Design
+![User Interface Design]